giovannypietro/mcp-samples/COMPLIANCE_REPORT.md

 ## Conclusion

-This implementation is **fully compliant** with the MCP Authorization Specification and demonstrates a production-ready OAuth 2.1 integration.
+This sample implementation is **fully compliant** with the MCP Authorization Specification and demonstrates what could be a production-ready OAuth 2.1 integration.
 All mandatory requirements have been implemented, and all recommended security best practices have been followed.

 **Compliance Score: 100%** ✅

-**Recommendation**: This implementation is ready for production deployment with appropriate OAuth server configuration and HTTPS enablement.
+**Recommendation**: This implementation may be ready for production deployment with appropriate OAuth server configuration and HTTPS enablement.

 ---

-**Report Generated**: December 2024
+**Report Generated**: June 2025
 **Specification Version**: 2025-06-18
 **Implementation Version**: 1.0.0